Men’s Participation in Household Chores

 Introduction: In the following questions, I would like to ask you how you and your partner divide the main household chores.

 Note: The questions below are just examples.
-Adapt them to the local context, reflecting realistically the tasks that both women and men can do given the environment they live in, the work they have, etc. Several interviews or focus group discussions with your target group members can help you decide which household tasks you should ask about.
+Adapt them to the local context, reflecting realistically the tasks that both women and men can do given the environment they live in, the work they have, cultural norms, etc. Several interviews or focus group discussions with your target group members can help you decide which household tasks you should ask about.

 Q1: Who in your household usually fetches water?